accordproject/ergo/docs/Language.md

 ## Expressions

-The logic for individual clauses in Jura is written using expressions.
-Here are the expressions Jura supports.
+The logic for individual clauses in Ergo is written using expressions.
+Here are the expressions Ergo supports.

 ### Literal values